JaapDanielse/VirtualPanel/Arduino/doc/ReadMe.txt

 See examples at: myDocuments\Arduino\libraries\VirtualPanel\examples If you activate the VirtualPanel.exe after loading an example sketch, it will connect automatically.

-V1.3.0 Release notes
+V1.3.1 Release notes

-- Button_1 ..
-17 can be set to repeat.
+- Bugfix: $DELETE not working ($DEL did).
+Now both work.
-- Bugfix: Input edit color reset on new input value.
+- Bugfix: $DEL(ETE) for GraphDrawCircle did not work.

-V1.3.0 is backward compatible: the executable will operate correctly on earlier Arduino implementations, Recompiling Arduino implementations will compile unchanged.
+V1.3.1 is backward compatible: the executable will operate correctly on earlier Arduino implementations, Recompiling Arduino implementations will compile unchanged.

-VirtualPanel V1.3.0 was built with Visual studio 2019 / .NET Framework 4.7.2
+VirtualPanel V1.3.1 was built with Visual studio 2019 / .NET Framework 4.7.2
 Testing of the Arduino code was done using Arduino 1.8.13 IDE